 What Do I Do About Doctor Visits?

-Since the catastrophic plan does not mess with your doctor visits, you will merge into a cash pay world for health care.
+Since the catastrophic plan is not involved with your regular doctor visits, you will merge into a cash pay world for health care.
 It sounds scary at first.
 Take a deep breath and look around though.
 You will quickly realize that there are doctors who operate completely outside of the insurance system.
 Crazy, right?
 These doctors will have very affordable fees for the services that they provide directly to you and your family.
 Their goal is to make sure that you can be taken care of at the best price possible.
 And remember, there is no network check to perform or lose.
 You and your doctor decide if you want to work together.

 What About Costs?